owl4ce/dotfiles/README.md

   <img alt="" align="right" width="400px" src="https://i.imgur.com/JhcL3k6.png"/>
 </a>

-You might be here looking for Linux Rice references or to (full?) replicate my personal configurations of my favorite Openbox Window Manager and some apps as well. ^w^
+You might be here looking for Linux Rice references or to (full?) replicate my personal configurations of my favorite Openbox Window Manager and some apps as well. :snowman:

 Here are some details about my set-up.